Best for building a credit mix

 The Self card and account combo expands your credit mix beyond credit utilization and reporting to include a loan account balance.
 A combo like this could improve the rate at which you build credit because your credit mix accounts for 10 percent of the overall factors impacting your score.

 Making a fixed loan payment each month demonstrates that you are a responsible borrower with ongoing financial stability.
-Although credit utilization and payment history make up most of how credit bureaus calculate your credit score, meeting a regular financial obligation can only help you — even if it’s only a little bit.
+Although credit utilization and payment history make up most of how credit bureaus calculate your credit score, meeting a regular financial obligation can only help you — no matter how big the balance is.

-It’s possible to build credit without a credit card — a credit-builder loan is just one way — but it may be more advantageous to complement your credit builder account with a credit card.
-If you’re exploring your credit-building options, you could start with just the credit builder account without the card.
-In fact, you’ll need to have your account open for at least three months, in good standing and $100 or more saved before you’re even eligible for the card.
-However, if you want to build credit quickly, add the Self Secured Visa to your account once you’re eligible.
+It’s possible to build credit without a credit card — a credit-builder loan is just one way — but it may be helpful to complement your credit-builder account with a credit card.
+However, if you’re exploring your credit-building options, you could start with the credit-builder account without the card and ease your way into the full benefits of this product later on.

 No security deposit: Access a decent line of credit without a deposit

-The Self secured card does not require a traditional secured credit card deposit.
+The secured Self Visa card does not require a traditional secured credit card deposit.
 It does require you to meet a minimum deposit amount, but those funds will come directly from your credit builder loan account — which is unavailable for you to withdraw from in the first place.

-The Self card and account combo consolidates your deposited money in one place.
-Plus, once your credit builder account’s term ends, you’ll earn your deposit plus all monthly payments back, minus finance charges, a one-time administrative fee, unpaid card and interest charges.
+The Self card and account combo consolidates the money you deposit in one place.
+Plus, once your credit builder account’s term ends, you’ll earn your deposit plus all monthly payments back (minus finance charges, a one-time administrative fee, any unpaid card balance and interest charges).

 Why you might want a different secured card

-Although the Self card and account combo can be great for building credit, there may be better choices for most credit builders.
-If you want to keep costs low and building credit simple, you may be better off with a traditional secured card or another credit-building card.
+Although the secured Self Visa and account combo can be great for building credit, there may be better choices for most credit builders.
+If you want to keep costs low and credit-building simple or to start building credit right away, you may be better off with a traditional secured card or another credit-building card.

 Annual fee: This card costs more to hold than other options

-This card costs $25 annually, and the Self Credit Builder Account requires a $9 administrative fee to get started.
-Although these costs are on the low end of credit card fees, other cards don’t charge them.
+After the first year this card costs *$25 annually.
+This cost is on the low end of credit card fees, but other secured cards usually don’t charge them.

 If you aren’t interested in paying fees in addition to a deposit and the potential interest charges that come with using credit, you might be better off with a secured card with low or no fees.